nik-mak/Terminal-daily-planner/README.md

 # Hachi - Terminal Daily Planner - T1A3
 Hachi is a daily planner within the terminal.
-This application allows you to add, view and delete events.
+This application allows you to add, view, find, and delete events.
 You only need to have the events details to enter and you are done!
 ## Repository
 Github: https://github.com/nik-mak/hachi
 Project Board: https://github.com/users/nik-mak/projects/1